 Scholarly articles contain extensive citations, both in the body of the text and at the end of the article.
 Articles without citations are not scholarly.

 Scholarly articles are always several pages long or longer.
 Many are over five pages, and some are even 30 or 40 pages long.

 There is another way to find out if an article is scholarly.
 We subscribe to a database called Ulrichsweb.
-It has information on periodicals such as journals and magazines.
+It has information on journals and magazines.
 It will often say if a journal is scholarly.

 In Ulrichsweb, search the name of the journal you want to check.
 In the search results, look for a referee jersey icon next to the name of the journal you searched for.
 The referee jersey indicates that the journal is refereed (aka scholarly or peer-reviewed):